Shiso

 Annual

 Shiso is the mint-adjacent annual with green or purple serrated leaves that sashimi plates and Korean pickles cannot live without.
 Self-sows like it pays rent in seeds — subtropical and tropical Americas gardeners either love the volunteers or learn to deadhead before the deed is done.
-Flavor is bold anise-cinnamon; not a shy herb. ☀️💧 Sun and Water: - Full sun to light shade; purple forms color best with sun. - Steady moisture; heat flags plants in dry pots fast. ✂️ Propagation: - Seed: surface sow after frost; cold stratification optional but improves some lots. - Transplant starts for head start against summer.
+Flavor is bold anise-cinnamon; not a shy herb.
+Full sun to light shade; purple forms color best with sun.
+Steady moisture; heat flags plants in dry pots fast.
+Seed: surface sow after frost; cold stratification optional but improves some lots.
+Transplant starts for head start against summer.
 Invasive alerts exist in some southeastern states — keep it in the kitchen garden, not the conservation easement.
+Snip tender Shiso growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors